 Key Stage 2

-These activities are led by experienced staff from the National Park Education Service and unless otherwise stated are based at The Moors National Park Centre at Danby.
-Activities last either a quarter, half, three-quarter or full day and the maximum group size on any one day is usually about 60 but can vary depending on the activity, location and age of the children.
+These activities are led by experienced leaders from the National Park Education Service and are based at The Moors National Park Centre and Sutton Bank Visitor Centre.
+Activities last from an hour up to a full day and the maximum capacity is usually 60 children depending on the children's age, the number of accompanying adults and the activities.
 If you can't see anything suitable here, we're happy to adapt activities whenever possible to link to your objectives or to cater for any special needs of your children.

 A Sense of Place (pdf) Indoor session combining slides, resources and small group work to help children understand the concept of national parks and the special qualities of the North York Moors.